The Outsiders (film): Development

-Francis Ford Coppola had not intended to make a film about teen angst until Jo Ellen Misakian, a school librarian from Lone Star Elementary School in Fresno, California, wrote to him on behalf of her seventh and eighth grade students about adapting The Outsiders.
+Francis Ford Coppola had not intended to make a film about teen angst until Jo Ellen Misakian, a school librarian from Lone Star Elementary School in Fresno, California, wrote to Coppola on behalf of her seventh and eighth grade students about adapting The Outsiders.

 "We are all so impressed with the book, The Outsiders by SE Hinton, that a petition has been circulated asking that it be made into a movie.
 We have chosen you to send it to."

 Approximately 15 pages of children's signatures were attached to the letter written in different colors.
 Moved by the letter, Coppola read the book and was impressed by the relationships between the greaser kids.
 It brought back memories of when he had been a drama counselor working with children at a summer camp in his youth.

 Casting

-The casting process led to debut or star-making performances of actors in the 1980s: C. Thomas Howell, Matt Dillon, Patrick Swayze, Ralph Macchio, Rob Lowe, Emilio Estevez, Diane Lane, and Tom Cruise.
-Timothy Hutton, Sean Penn, Mickey Rourke, Robert Downey Jr., Anthony Michael Hall, Scott Baio, and Dennis Quaid also auditioned for roles but were not cast.
+The casting process led to debut and star-making performances of actors in the 1980s: Timothy Hutton, Sean Penn, Mickey Rourke, Robert Downey Jr., Anthony Michael Hall, Scott Baio, and Dennis Quaid also auditioned for roles but were not cast.
 Producer Fred Roos, a frequent collaborator with Coppola, was partially responsible for the film's casting.
 In particular, he scouted Patrick Swayze based on his performance in the roller skating movie Skatetown, U.S.A.
 (1979).
 Val Kilmer was approached for a role in the film, but he turned it down as he was prepping for a Broadway play (The Slab Boys).

 Macchio stated that during auditions, Coppola "wanted everybody to read for a different role".
 He said that Coppola had all of the actors "in one room watching each other audition...It's brutal because you're becoming self-conscious of any choices because you're watching reactions based on other actors and watching the filmmakers and how they respond because you're all trying to get the job.
 For Francis, it was about mixing and matching the ensemble, saying 'Dennis Quaid, you read this, and Rob Lowe, you read that.
 As a New Yorker who didn't know any of the other actors auditioning, Macchio also stated that he felt like an outsider during the process.
 Lowe also said that Cruise went "ballistic" over sharing a room with him during the auditions.
 He accidentally struck him in the face during rehearsals.